Tachyon MCP: A Spec-Forward Java Runtime for the MCP Ecosystem

 Add dev.tachyonmcp:tachyon-server from Maven Central — Apache 2.0, JDK 21+, no framework dependencies.

-Or clone and build:
+Or clone and build yourself:

 bash